Name: Phil Ledgerwood

 “We kicked one recruit out because they named their character ‘The pageboy,’” Ledgerwood admitted.
 “You can only stretch standards so far.
 We’re not barbarians.”

-Read more of Phil Ledgerwood’s story in Braving Britannia: Volume II!
+Read more of Phil Ledgerwood’s story in Braving Britannia: Tales of Melancholy, Malice, and Peril in Ultima Online!